aaronliang07/Jython_Songwriting/README.md

 # Jython_songwriting

-Attempting to randomly generate songs using user inputted values.
+Attempting to randomly generate songs using user inputted values and contemporary music theory.

-Made with Jython music.
+Made with Jython Music.